Self-medication

 June 18, 2024 June 18, 2024

-How to treat migraine attacks during pregnancy?
-Mild migraine attacks during pregnancy should be treated non-medication by means of isolation, rest, relaxation and ice packs.
-For nausea and vomiting, metoclopramide can be used throughout pregnancy [...]
+How can migraine attacks be treated during pregnancy?
+Mild migraine attacks during pregnancy should be treated non-medicinally through minimizing stimuli, rest, relaxation, and ice packs.
+Metoclopramide can be used throughout pregnancy to treat nausea and vomiting [...]

 March 12, 2014 March 12, 2014